-Interestingly, we see that one single local dephasing environment will affect both spatial region considered.
-We can cross check this results by applying the $BCH$ formula to each of the operators in the interaction Hamiltonian, since we can rewrite any unitary transformation as:
+\end{widetext} Interestingly, we see that one single local dephasing environment will affect both spatial region considered.
+We can cross check this result by applying the BCH formula to each of the operators in the interaction Hamiltonian, since we can rewrite any unitary transformation as